The Brazen Bull torture!

 The Brazen Bull

-Composite digital illustration of the Brazen Bull, showing a golden bull statue displayed in a museum setting above and a historical depiction below of the hollow bull heated by fire as an ancient torture device.
+Composite digital illustration of the Brazen Bull, showing a polished golden bull statue displayed in a dimly lit museum gallery above, and a historical reconstruction below depicting the hollow bronze bull heated by flames in an ancient Greek setting, with figures observing the scene.

-The Brazen Bull is said to have been invented by Perillos of Athens, who crafted it specifically for Phalaris.
-Ironically, Perillos himself became the first victim of his creation.
-According to legend, when Phalaris saw the device, he was unimpressed by its gruesome design and ordered Perillos to be locked inside to demonstrate its effectiveness.
-The inventor met a slow, torturous death within the very device he had created, a grim testament to the tyrant's cruelty and a fitting punishment for his grotesque invention.
+The Brazen Bull is traditionally credited to Perillos of Athens, who is said to have designed it specifically for Phalaris.
+In a dramatic twist, however, Perillos reportedly became the first person subjected to his own invention.
+According to legend, when Phalaris examined the device, he was displeased with its horrifying design and ordered that Perillos be placed inside to test its function.
+The inventor ultimately died within the very creation he had built—a grim story often told as both a reflection of the tyrant’s cruelty and a harsh irony tied to the invention itself.

 Biography of Phalaris, Tyrant of Acragas